NixOS/nixops/doc/release-notes/index.rst

    -  Allow changing security groups for instances that were deployed with a default VPC (no explicit subnetId/vpc)

-   -  Make sure EC2 keypair not destroyed when it is in use, instead produce error.
+   -  Make sure EC2 key pair not destroyed when it is in use, instead produce error.

    -  Support for separate Route53 resources.